Ukpro-code/Coding-Shinobi/Python Project/Productivity Web-App/MASTER_STATUS_REPORT.md

 **Project:** Flask-based Personal Productivity Dashboard
 **Framework:** Simple, Lovable, Complete (SLC)
 **Date:** July 7, 2025
-**Overall Completion:** 85% of SLC Iteration 1 (Core Productivity Foundation)
+**Overall Completion:** 90% of SLC Iteration 1 (Core Productivity Foundation)

 ---

 ## 🎯 **Executive Summary**

-A comprehensive web-based productivity dashboard following the SLC (Simple, Lovable, Complete) framework.
-Currently completing SLC Iteration 1 with solid foundation built.
-Project restructured to deliver complete, lovable experiences in focused iterations rather than scattered feature development.
+A comprehensive web-based productivity dashboard following the SLC (Simple, Lovable, Complete) framework. **SLC Iteration 1 is now 90% complete** with the **Task Celebrations system fully implemented and operational**.
+The project has successfully restructured under the SLC framework to deliver complete, lovable experiences in focused iterations.

+### **🎉 MAJOR MILESTONE: Task Celebrations System Complete**
+The productivity dashboard now includes a fully functional task celebration system that makes task completion feel rewarding and delightful.
+This represents a significant step toward the "lovable" aspect of the SLC framework.

 ---